a-ignatov-parc/requirejs-sandbox/README.md

 ---

-Destroy sandbox instance and free all used resources.
+Destroys the sandbox instance and frees all used resources.

 # How to build your own requirejs-sandbox